jhxmluv/G4/README.md

 + **memorization learning**

 It is the first stage of learning all the English words you will memorize.
 After the English words are given, think about the meaning first, and then lower the cover down to make sure the meaning is correct.
-If it is correct, just put it down and turn it over if you don't know it.
-After that, only the cards that you don't know continue to appear.
 There are three methods of memorization: matching the English words given in Korean, and matching English words in the presented English example.

 + **Recall learning**

 This the part that matches the Korean meaning in the view after seeing the English word.
-You can lower the correct answer cover until you get the appropriate answer and then release your hand when you get the correct ansewer.

 + **Spell learning**

 It is the step of looking at the meaning of the word and spelling the word.
-If you get it wrong or ask for a hint, the card comes out again.
-You can also match you spelling and pronounciation while listening to word pronounciation.

 ### 👥 Group Learning